mlswg/mls-protocol/draft-ietf-mls-protocol.md

        (represented as a ParentNode struct), going from root to leaf, so that each hash incorporates all the non-blank nodes above it.
 The root node always has a zero-length hash for this value.
-   * For nodes where a path secret was recovered in step 1, compute and store the node's updated private key.
+   * For nodes where a path secret was recovered in step 1 ("Compute the updated path secrets"), compute and store the node's updated private key.

 For example, in order to communicate the example update described in the previous section, the sender would transmit the following